mgriffin/dotfiles/README.md

 ## Installation

-Run `install-dotfiles.sh` after checkout to symlink (or copy) everything in this directory to your home directory.
+Run `script setup` after checkout to symlink (or copy) everything in this directory to your home directory.

 ## References